apache/spark/docs/sql-programming-guide.md

 ### Configuration

-Configuration of parquet can be done using the `setConf` method on SQLContext or by running `SET key=value` commands using SQL.
+Configuration of Parquet can be done using the `setConf` method on SQLContext or by running `SET key=value` commands using SQL.

 <table class="table">